qiime2/docs/source/tutorials/importing.rst

 An example of importing and dereplicating this kind of data can be found in the :doc:`OTU Clustering tutorial <otu-clustering>`.

+Other FASTA formats like FASTA files with differently formatted sequence headers or per-sample demultiplexed FASTA files (i.e. one FASTA file per sample) are not currently supported.

 Per-feature unaligned sequence data (i.e., representative FASTA sequences)
 --------------------------------------------------------------------------